- Online shopping presents risks, which include common scams like phishing, fake website fraud and phony tech support.

 Tech support scams are a specific form of social engineering in which the scammer poses as a tech support representative and tries to convince you to give them access to your device.
 If successful, this access can allow the installation of harmful software and malware, which can then lead to sensitive data loss, or even money being stolen.

 As with traditional phishing, the best defense mechanism is to be cautious and avoid providing device access to anyone who is not a trusted party or who you did not contact first.

 How to stay safe from holiday scams

 When it comes to scams, a combination of caution and education is the best defense.
-Try your best to be aware of the many ways in which scammers might deceive you and understand how you can protect yourself.
-Keep these tips in mind to promote a worry-free holiday:
+Learn and be aware of the many ways in which scammers may aim to deceive you.
+Understand how you can best protect yourself.

 - Be suspicious when asked for personal information: Unless you initiated contact with a trusted party, avoid providing personal information.
 Unsolicited requests for this information should be denied.

 Visit our Security and Fraud Prevention Center to learn more about protecting yourself against fraud.